-On March 13, 2024, we received a deficiency letter (the "Letter") from the Listing Qualifications Department (the "Staff") of The Nasdaq Stock Market LLC ("Nasdaq") notifying us that we were not in compliance with the minimum stockholders' equity requirement for continued listing on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(b)(1).
-Nasdaq Listing Rule 5550(b)(1) requires companies listed on the Nasdaq Capital Market to maintain stockholders' equity of at least \$2,500,000 (the "Stockholders' Equity Requirement").
-As of December 31, 2023, we reported stockholders' equity of \$123,000, and as of June 30, 2024, we reported negative stockholders' equity of \$ (\$8.3) million.
-The Letter further noted that as of its date, we did not have a market value of listed securities of \$35 million, or net income from continued operations of \$500,000 in the most recently completed fiscal year or in two of the last three most recently completed fiscal years, the alternative quantitative standards for continued listing on the Nasdaq Capital Market.
+On March 13, 2024, we received a deficiency letter (the "Letter") from the Listing Qualifications Department (the "Staff") of The Nasdaq Stock Market LLC ("Nasdaq") notifying us that we were not in compliance with the minimum stockholders' equity requirement for continued listing on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(b)(1) (the "Equity Rule").
+The Equity Rule requires companies listed on The Nasdaq Capital Market to maintain stockholders' equity of at least \$2.5 million (or, in the alternative, a market value of listed securities of \$35 million or net income from continued operations of \$500,000 in the most recently completed fiscal year or in two of the last three most recently completed fiscal years). (the "Stockholders' Equity Requirement").
+As of December 31, 2023, we reported stockholders' equity of \$123,000, and as of September 30, 2024, we reported stockholders' deficit of approximately \$8.7 million.

-The Letter had no immediate effect on our continued listing on the Nasdaq Capital Market, subject to our compliance with the other continued listing requirements.
-In accordance with Nasdaq rules, we were provided 45 calendar days, or until April 29, 2024, to submit a plan to regain compliance (the "Compliance Plan").
-We submitted our Compliance Plan on April 29, 2024, and the Staff granted our request for an extension of 180 calendar days through September 9, 2024, to regain compliance with the Stockholders' Equity Requirement.
+The Letter had no immediate effect on our continued listing on Nasdaq, subject to our compliance with the other continued listing requirements.
+In accordance with the Nasdaq Listing Rules, we were provided 45 calendar days, or until April 29, 2024, to submit a plan to regain compliance with the Equity Rule (the "Compliance Plan").
+We submitted our Compliance Plan on April 29, 2024, and the Staff granted our request for an extension of 180 calendar days through September 9, 2024, to regain compliance with the Equity Rule.
+We were unable to demonstrate compliance with the Equity Rule by September 9, 2024.